 Phong Nha Ke Bang National Park

 It is listed as a UNESCO heritage site for its hundreds of spectacular mystic caves and karst mountain area, which is believed to be at least over 400 million years old and the largest in Asia.

-I walked all the way to the mouth of the cave, which is about 3km from the entrance.
-The entrance looks so humble and tiny that it is totally deceptive, because what followed after left me stunned!
+I walked to the mouth of the cave, about 3km from the entrance of Phong Nha Ke bang national park.
+The entrance looks so humble and tiny that it is deceptive, because what followed after left me stunned!

 The entry fees for For an additional 265,000 VND, you can explore the stalactite and stalagmite formation spectacle for an entire day by hiking further for about 7km where there is no light for the most part.
-You’ll need a guide to do so.
+You’ll need a guide to doing so.

 Phong Nha Cave

-Phong Nha is one of the top things to do in Phong Nha Ke national park and the one I had to skip because of the rains.
+Phong Nha is one of the top things to do in Phong Nha-Ke national park.
 The cave is divided into 2 sections, the first section is lit artificially, which can be covered by a bit of walking and a boat ride, while the 4.5km ahead of it (which has been explored so far) requires hiking with a guide.

 How to get to Phong Nha Cave?
 First, you need to buy a ticket at the entrance, which costs 150,000 VND per person.
 There is a boat that will take you to the mouth of the cave, the cost is 360,000 VND for 14 people per boat trip that you can share.

 If you are there in perfect weather, the boat ride will take you through almost 3km by boat, after which you can walk for a while to see the formations.

 Dark Cave or Hang Toi